 Amos was born in 1889 to William and Mary Ann Brown at Yeolmbridge.
 His Father was a Labourer on the Werrington Estate.
 Amos worked as a Agricultural Labourer.
 There is no information on his military service, but there is an Amos Brown that died in 1916.

 Samuel was born in 1870 to George and Eliza Brown at Down Hayse, Werrington.
 His Father had been an Agricultural Labourer but was listed in the 1881 census as being an Afflicted Pauper with Eliza working as a Charwoman.
-Samuel joined the Royal Navy as a Stoker sometime in the 1880’s.
+Samuel joined the Royal Navy as a Stoker (Service Number 152101) sometime in the 1880’s.
 He left the Royal Navy in 1911 but was recalled at the onset of the war and served for 16 months in the West Indies.
-He returned to Devonport in September of 1916.
-He was taken unwell in May of 1917 and died at the Royal Naval Hospital on the 26th of May 1917.
-He was buried with full naval honours at Plymouth on the 29th of May 1917.
+He returned to Devonport in September of 1916 by now a Petty Officer Stoker.
+He was taken unwell in May of 1917 and died at the Royal Naval Hospital on May 26th, 1917, aged 48.
+He was buried with full naval honours at Plymouth Ford Park Cemetery, Plot S, Row 5, Grave 11, on May 29th, 1917.
+At the time hew was serving aboard ‘HMS Vivid‘ which was the Navy barracks at Devonport.
+He is also commemorated on the Yeolmbridge Roll of Honour and the St Martin’s Church War Memorial.

 Thomas was the brother of Samuel above and was born in 1875.
 He also joined the Royal Navy serving aboard ‘HMS Blake’.